danielgroves/danielgroves.net/src/notebook/_posts/2017-04-21-fstop-guru-ul.md

 The bag features two shoulder-strap based pockets for some emergency energy snacks, or as somewhere to stage an extra lens cloth and two plastic cargo straps.
 I don’t use these for carrying gear, so I’ve tucked one back up on itself to make space for my Peak Design Capture Pro clip, which tucks perfectly below.

 {% figure %}
-  {% img src: 2017-01-web-DSCF1799, alt: My Salsa leaning up outside the resturant in Bitola, Macedonia along the bustling highstreet.  %}
+  {% img src: 2017-01-web-DSCF1799, alt: F-Stop have got the padding dialed on the back and straps for the Guru UL. %}
-  {% figcaption %}**Top Left:** Menus at the resturant in Bitola, Macedonia; **Top Right:** Bikes at the resturant in Bitola, Macedonia; **Bottom:** My Salsa leaning up outside the resturant in Bitola, Macedonia along the bustling highstreet{% endfigcaption %}
+  {% figcaption %}F-Stop have got the padding dialed on the back and straps for the Guru UL.{% endfigcaption %}
 {% endfigure %}

 To further expand the equipment you can reach on the move the bag has two waist-belt pockets, one made of the same nylon as the majority of the bag, and the other from their mesh to make it expandable for slightly bulkier items.

 {% figure %}
-  {% img src: 2017-01-web-DSCF1801, alt: Bikes at the resturant in Bitola, Macedonia.  %}
+  {% img src: 2017-01-web-DSCF1801, alt: Convinient fast-access pockets are on both sides of the waist-band.
+Perfect for on-the-go snacking.  %}
-  {% figcaption %}**Top Left:** Menus at the resturant in Bitola, Macedonia; **Top Right:** Bikes at the resturant in Bitola, Macedonia; **Bottom:** My Salsa leaning up outside the resturant in Bitola, Macedonia along the bustling highstreet{% endfigcaption %}
+  {% figcaption %}Convinient fast-access pockets are on both sides of the waist-band.
+Perfect for on-the-go snacking.{% endfigcaption %}
 {% endfigure %}

 The bag goes further too, with water hose routing to a large pocket in the centre of the bag, a velcro strap to stop your rain-cover blowing away, and multiple mounts for the F-Stop Gatekeeper expansion straps.

 {% figure %}
   <div class="row pair">
-    {% img src: 2017-01-web-DSCF1797, alt: Menus at the resturant in Bitola, Macedonia. %}
+    {% img src: 2017-01-web-DSCF1797, alt: Gatekeeper points cover the F-Stop Guru UL for additional external capacity. %}
-    {% img src: 2017-01-web-DSCF1803, alt: Bikes at the resturant in Bitola, Macedonia.  %}
+    {% img src: 2017-01-web-DSCF1803, alt: Gatekeeper points cover the F-Stop Guru UL for additional external capacity. %}
   </div>
-  {% figcaption %}**Top Left:** Menus at the resturant in Bitola, Macedonia; **Top Right:** Bikes at the resturant in Bitola, Macedonia; **Bottom:** My Salsa leaning up outside the resturant in Bitola, Macedonia along the bustling highstreet{% endfigcaption %}
+  {% figcaption %}Gatekeeper points cover the F-Stop Guru UL for additional external capacity.{% endfigcaption %}
 {% endfigure %}

 The bag has two side pockets (mesh, with rip-stop nylon bottoms) to tuck your tripods feet into and straps at the top and bottom to keep them other control, and to help cinch the bag down as small as possible.